53 Great Gifts For a Tennis Player

 Tennis rucksack

 If you cycle or take the bus to the courts, then a traditional tennis bag isn’t ideal: you need a rucksack.
-They’re usually not as large, but good design allows you to carry all the essentials.
+They’re usually not as large, but good design allows them to carry all the essentials.

 Tote bag